 One NRA (ComReg) also suggested 'Other' factors that they considered important and provided additional comments, suggesting that it was important to have the ability to test terminal equipment or return it if a customer discovered that it was not suitable.
-ComReg also suggested that, when using a pre-pay service, it could be important for a user to have an accessible way to top-up their credit.
-ComReg also pointed out that 'Accessible complaint methods' could be seen as a subset of 'Accessibility of customer support services'.8
+ComReg also

-5 BE, BG, CZ, DK, EL, FR, HR, IT, CY, LV, HU, ME, MT, NL, PT, RO, SI, SK, SE, TR and UK.
+&lt;sup>6 BE, BG, CZ, DK, EL, FR, HR, IT, CY, LV, HU, ME, MT, NL, PT, RO, SI, SK, SE, TR and UK.

-6 AT, CY, DE, DK, IE, FI, FR, IT, HU, ME, NL, NO, PL, PT, RO, SI, SK, SE and TR.
+&lt;sup>7 AT, CY, DE, DK, IE, FI, FR, IT, HU, ME, NL, NO, PL, PT, RO, SI, SK, SE and TR.

-7 Additional set-up requirements, Availability of accessible sofware applications, Accessible complaint methods, Quality and functionality of the service, Accessible commercial and billing information.
+&lt;sup>8 Additional set-up requirements, Availability of accessibile sofware applications, Accessible complaint methods, Quality and functionality of the service, Accessible commercial and billing information.